Canop/safecloset/README.md

 * SafeCloset can't be queryied by other applications, like browsers.
 This is a feature.
 * No company can die and lose your secrets: you keep everything
 * Fast and convenient to use
+* Cross-platform because you don't know where you'll have to use your closet

 # Non features